aws-amplify/amplify-backend/.changeset/fix-hosting-production-readiness-batch.md

 Improvements landed in this PR:

 - 2.1 — `compute.warmup: { rate }` adds an EventBridge schedule that synthetically invokes the SSR Lambda.
 Eliminates cold starts on warm-ish endpoints.
-Skipped when `provisionedConcurrency` is set.
+Skipped when `provisionedConcurrency` is set, and **only applied to `handler`-type (OpenNext) compute** — `http-server` (Nitro/Astro via the Lambda Web Adapter) expects an HTTP-shaped event, so a raw JSON warmup payload would error; that case is skipped with a warning.
 - 2.3 — Nitro cache plugin uses `createRequire` to import `@aws-sdk/client-s3` so the Nitro bundler can't see the import target.
 The Lambda runtime ships the SDK; we save ~16 MB unzipped per Nitro deploy.
 - 2.4 — IPX Lambda zip prunes test fixtures, declaration files, source maps, READMEs, and `examples/` from `node_modules` post-install.
 Saves ~5-10 MB unzipped (sharp left untouched). `--omit=dev` added to `npm install`.
 - 3.2 — `manifest.lifecycle?: Array<{prefix, days}>` lets adapters declare their own per-build orphan-data rules.
 Next adapter declares `_next/data/`; Astro/Nuxt deploys no longer carry that Next-specific dead-weight rule.